ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 A transaction id, or TxID, is a string of numbers and letters which identifies a specific transaction on the blockchain.
 TxIDs are one of the most core components that developers interact with when working on a blockchain system.
 They're deterministic and can be generated using [AvalancheGo](../avalanchego/README.md) or [AvalancheJS](../avalanchejs/README.md).

-On the Avalanche network a TxID is a CB58 encoded string which is created by `sha256` hashing the transactions.
+On the Avalanche network a TxID is a CB58 encoded string which is created by `sha256` hashing the transaction.
 [CB58](https://support.avax.network/en/articles/4587395-what-is-cb5) a base58 encoding with a checksum.
 Below are the steps for deterministically generating a TxID using AvalancheJS.

 ## Creating a Signed Transaction

 The script which we're using can be found in the AvalancheJS example scripts as [example/avm/baseTx-avax.ts](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/baseTx-avax.ts).
-First, create a [BaseTx](../../specs/avm-transaction-serialization.md).
-We're omitting that part out for the sake of brevity.
+First, create a [BaseTx](../../specs/avm-transaction-serialization.md#what-base-tx-contains).
+We're omitting that part for the sake of brevity.
 Once you have a `BaseTx` then create an `UnsignedTx` and `sign` it.
 Lastly convert the `Tx` to a `Buffer` by calling `tx.toBuffer()`.

 ```ts
 // Manually build BaseTx via steps in example/avm/baseTx-avax.ts